mdda/vim-plugin-python/README.md

 popd
 ```

-Now, let’s make sure this actually works.
-Let’s add following content to `sampleplugin.vim`:
+Now, let's make sure this actually works.
+Let’s add following content to `sampleplugin.vim`
+(this is written in Vim's custom built-in language `VimL`) :

 ```
 echo "It worked!"
 ```

 And start new Vim instance where we will test the plugin.
-Upon startup you should see “It worked!” printed out in the terminal.
+Upon startup you should see "It worked!" printed out in the terminal.

 >   If at this point it doesn't work, try to load the plugin manually.
 >   For this, execute following command from Vim: `:source ~/.vim/.vim/pack/devel/start/yourpluginname/plugin/yourpluginname.vim`.